benjaminsnorris/bennorris.org/_drafts/learning-to-swear.md

 More than once, I was punished by having my mouth washed out with soap for saying something that my parents considered unacceptable.
 That was not unique—I’d heard of many friends experiencing something similar.
 The problem came in the specifics.
 “Darn” was considered acceptable, but “dang” was not.

 I remember one particular time having soap in my mouth (I learned that liquid soap was much worse than a bar).
-The offending word is said was “crap.”
+The offending word I’d said was “crap.”
 My dad said that someone at his work had said something that he agreed with: “It’s just a replacement for another four-letter word.”
 I thought to myself, “Yeah, that’s the whole point.
 It’s a replacement!”
 That kind of logic did not work in those situations, and I wouldn’t have even dared to say that aloud.

 In the sixth grade, we had a substitute teacher that I despised.
 I took to calling her “The Witch Bitch” to other kids in my class.
 I explained that I wasn’t swearing—I was just saying she was a female dog.
 Looking back now, I have a hard time understanding why that reasoning made it ok for me to be so horrible to or about that woman.